 - Global Health: Interdisciplinary, solutions-oriented research that seeks to improve health in low-resourced settings

-- Global Maternal and Child Health: Projects that seek solutions to improve maternal and child health in low-resource settings
+- Global Maternal and Child Health: Solutions-oriented research that seeks to improve maternal and child health in low-resource settings

-- Global Ophthalmology: Projects that support research that improves global eye health
+- Global Ophthalmology: Projects that support research to improve global eye health.

-- Local is global: Solutions-oriented research that seeks to improve health equity in the Bay Area.
-(Co-funded by Stanford Health Care Research & Health Equity Programs)
+- Local Health Equity: Solutions-oriented research that seeks to improve health equity in the San Francisco Bay Area

-- Post-doctoral fellows, clinical trainees, instructors, and research scientists/scholars must identify a faculty mentor and may be included as co-PIs.
+All Stanford Faculty with PI eligibility may apply.
+This call is open to Faculty from all seven schools.
+Post-doctoral fellows, clinical trainees, instructors, and research scientists/scholars must identify a faculty mentor and then may be included as co-PIs.

-Projects that create new interdisciplinary collaborations are encouraged, as are those including Fellows, post-docs, students, and/or staff.
-Teams may include investigators in off-campus partner institutions,including in Low- or Middle-Income Countries.
+Projects that create new interdisciplinary collaborations are encouraged.
+Teams may include investigators in off-campus partner institutions, including in Low- or Middle-Income Countries.
 Teams may also partner with nonprofit organizations, industry or government officials.

 * At this stage, you do not have to prepare a PIF, a PDRF form or work with your institutional representative (RPM or OSR)